stackbuilders/tutorials/tutorials/haskell/gui-application/tutorial.md

    click and mouse pointer movement and let appropriate handlers run.

 A note about threads.
 Make sure that all GTK actions happen on the same OS thread (note, this is different from lightweight Haskell threads).
-This only important when you compile with multi-threaded runtime, but who knows, maybe the need for concurrent execution will arise later, so my advice is to keep all GTK-related code in one thread and simplest way to do it is to keep everything is the main thread.
+This is only important when you compile with multi-threaded runtime, but who knows, maybe the need for concurrent execution will arise later, so my advice is to keep all GTK-related code in one thread and the simplest way to do it is to keep everything is the main thread.
 For more information about multi-threaded GUIs with GTK+ see [here](http://dmwit.com/gtk2hs/).

 If we compile and run the program we will see the following: